Peritonectomy/Cytoreductive Surgery

 Surgeons mostly use this procedure to relieve symptoms.[1]
 It may also slow progression and lead to remission, although the latter is not always possible.

-The procedure is often combined with chemotherapy to improve the odds of remission and reduce the chance of a recurrence after surgery.
 This combination can eliminate cancer cells the surgeon could not safely remove or were too small to visualize during surgery.

 This differs from traditional chemotherapy, which administers drugs intravenously, allowing the drugs to circulate through the entire body.[2]